downingtim/LSDV-PVG/README.md

     nextflow run main.nf --config template.LSDV.yml --reference test_genomes.LSDV.fa

-We can run on a large DNA test dataset - 15 GTPV genomes (at the time of writing) to be downloaded based on the text in the template file (during testing, this took 15 mins / XX CPU hours to complete):
+We can run on a large DNA test dataset - 13 GTPV genomes (at the time of writing) to be downloaded based on the text in the template file (during testing, this took 23 mins / 18.3 CPU hours to complete):

     nextflow run main.nf --config template.GTPV.all.yml

-We can run on a ssRNA test dataset - 193 FMDV serotype A genomes (at the time of writing) to be downloaded based on the "subname" in the template file (here the subname is "serotype A") (during testing, this took 206 seconds / X CPU hours to complete):
+We can run on a ssRNA test dataset - 11 coxsackie virus genomes (at the time of writing) to be downloaded (during testing, this took 96 seconds / 0.7 CPU hours to complete):

-    nextflow run main.nf --config template.FMDV.A.all.yml
+    nextflow run main.nf --config template.COX.all.yml

 ## Module selection